 Causes of Bulging Disc in Back

-Bulging disc, along with other health and physical conditions that comes with ageing, is considered normal, as daily activities and repetitive movements that put pressure on our body can really cause wear and tear in its various parts.
-Bulging disc is not always a sign of a serious problem to the spine.
+Along with other health and physical conditions that comes with ageing.
+It is considered normal, as daily activities and repetitive movements that put pressure on our body can really cause wear and tear in its various parts.
+This is not always a sign of a serious problem to the spine.

-Bulging disc in back only becomes serious when the bulging causes the narrowing of the spinal canal, putting pressure on the passing nerves.
-When bulging disc becomes serious, it causes bone spurs, which presents a whole lot of problems for the spine as it grows behind the bulging disc.
+It in back only becomes serious when the bulging causes the narrowing of the spinal canal.
+When bulging disc becomes serious, it causes bone spurs, which presents a whole lot of problems for the spine as it grows behind the it.
 Doctors sometimes call this segmental spinal stenosis.

 Misuse, overuse and injury to the intervertebral disc are common among athletes and people who do physical job with stressful repetitive movements.
 It can weaken the disc and risking people to various spinal disc problems.
 Also, cigarette smoking contributes to the deterioration of the spinal disc.